karpathy/neuraltalk2/README.md

 **"I only have CPU"**.
 Okay, in that case download the [cpu model checkpoint](http://cs.stanford.edu/people/karpathy/neuraltalk2/checkpoint_v1_cpu.zip).
 Make sure you run the eval script with `-gpuid -1` to tell the script to run on CPU.
 On my machine it takes a bit less than 1 second per image to caption in CPU mode.

 **Beam Search**.
-Beam search is enabled by default because it increaes the performance of the search for argmax decoding sequence.
+Beam search is enabled by default because it increases the performance of the search for argmax decoding sequence.
 However, this is a little more expensive, so if you'd like to evaluate images faster, but at a cost of performance, use `-beam_size 1`.
 For example, in one of my experiments beam size 2 gives CIDEr 0.922, and beam size 1 gives CIDEr 0.886.

-To improve the captioning performance you want to also use the flag `-beam_size`.
-E.g. `-beam_size 3` uses 3 beams to perform a more exhaustive search of argmax sequences for each image, resulting in better performance.
-However, beam search is more computationally expensive so the predictions will take a bit more time to compute.
-Note: higher is not always better.
-In my experiments 2 or 3 work well.

 **Running on MSCOCO images**.
 If you train on MSCOCO (see how below), you will have generated preprocessed MSCOCO images, which you can use directly in the eval script.
 In this case simply leave out the `image_folder` option and the eval script and instead pass in the `input_h5`, `input_json` to your preprocessed files.
 This will make more sense once you read the section below :)